telliott99/MyJava/libraries.rst

     Hello StdOut World
     >

 These aliases will last only until you kill the Terminal.
-If you wanted, you can put them in the file which controls options, for me this is ``~/.bash_profile``.
+If you want, you can put them in the file which controls options, for me this is ``~/.bash_profile``.

 For that matter, you could write a shell script that would take the name of the ``.java`` file you're working on, compile it and then run it.
-This is not working yet (it fails on step 2), but:
+This is not working yet (it fails on step 2), but you get the idea:

 .. sourcecode:: bash